gtg922r/obsidian-numerals/README.md

 - Auto-complete suggestions
 	- By default will offer auto-complete suggestions for any variables defined in a math codeblock being edited
 	- Optional setting to include all available functions, constants, and physical constants
+- Totals of previous lines using `@total` or `@sum` special operator
+	- When Numerals encounters `@total` or `@sum` it inserts the sum of all previous lines up until the last blank line or comment
+- Greek Letters
+	- Variables can be named using greek letters, e.g. `μ = 3 m/s`
+	- Greek letters can be auto-completed by typing `:`, e.g. `:mu` in a math block will offer `μ` as an auto-complete suggestion
+- Note-Global Variables
+	- Any variable name preceeded by an `$` symbol will be made available to all math blocks on a page
 - Fractions:
 	- `fraction(1/3) + fraction(1/4)` → `7/12`
 - Comments and Headings: